percona/k8spg-docs/docs/monitoring.md

     * set `pmm.enabled=true`
     * set the `pmm.serverHost` key to your PMM Server hostname,
-    * check that  the `serverUser` key contains your PMM Server user name (`admin` by default),
+    * check that  the `pmm.serverUser` key contains your PMM Server user name (`admin` by default),
-    * make sure the `pmmserver` key in the [deploy/pmm-secret.yaml](https://github.com/percona/percona-postgresql-operator/blob/main/deploy/pmm-secret.yaml) secrets file contains the password specified for the PMM Server during its installation.
+    * make sure the `password` key in the [deploy/pmm-secret.yaml](https://github.com/percona/percona-postgresql-operator/blob/main/deploy/pmm-secret.yaml) secrets file contains the password specified for the PMM Server during its installation.